vypolzovv/sendsay-docs/docs/en/subscribers/how-to-import-subscribers.md

 Phone numbers should consist of 10 or 11 digits.
 There is no particular format for the phone number; it can include parentheses and spaces or contain digits only.

-If subscriber contacts contain typos or data does not correspond to the field format (e. g. the text is inserted in the numeric field), the subscriber will not be imported.
+If subscriber contacts contain typos or the field value does not correspond to the field format (e. g. the text is inserted in the numeric field), the subscriber will not be imported.
 Later, you can view an error list in the import report.
 If you do not want to import a particular subscriber, type # at the beginning of the line.
 For example:
 ```
 #email5@gmail.com, Andrew, Prats, New York, 01.01.1989
 ```